mlin/GenomicSQLite/docs/index.md

     conda install -c mlin genomicsqlite

     # The package loads a bundled shared library by default.
 To override the
-    # bundled file, set environment variable GENOMICSQLITE_LIBRARY to a filename.
+    # bundled file, set environment variable LIBGENOMICSQLITE to a filename.
     ```

 === "C/C++"